jamatlock/matlock-blog/src/posts/2021-04-28-on-the-move-with-sonos.md

 # Price

 I love music but I am not what you would consider an audiophile.
 I'm more interested in getting a lot of bang for my buck when it comes to buying audio equipment so I'm compelled to start with price.
 At $399, the Move feels outside of my comfort zone for a portable speaker.
-However, when a $100 dollar discount was offered at a major online retailer I jumped on it.
+However, when a $100 discount was offered at a major online retailer I jumped on it.
 I'm not sure $299 was in that comfort zone either but I fell for the sale tactic, "I can't afford not to!"
 My wife gave her approval because she would rather I spend more on a product, like SONOS, that I truly enjoy, rather than saving a few bucks and ending up disappointed.
 While it has a few glitches, the SONOS experience is nearly seamless and that makes it worth a bit of what I consider a premium price tag.

 # Style

 It looks great.
 The charging base is low profile and the cord is even svelte.
 The Move's vertical footprint and less obtrusive power cord make it a vast visual improvement over the Play 3 it replaced.
-The neutral white color fits nicely with our minimalist-lite tendencies and blends in nicely on our stark white countertops.
+The neutral white color fits nicely with our minimalist aspirations and blends in nicely on our stark white countertops.

 # Features